Get a quote

 Acceptance Criteria

-For example, below are some acceptance criteria for the user story: “As a shopper, I want to check out without creating an account so that I can place my order faster.”
+For example, below are some acceptance criteria for the story: “As a shopper, I want to check out without creating an account so that I can place my order faster.”

 • The system validates all required fields before allowing the user to place an order.